The National Institutes of Health (NIH)

 Strategic Plan Initiative

 The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) is embarking on an Institute-wide strategic planning process.
 The goal is to develop a broad vision for accelerating research into the causes, prevention, and treatment of diseases and conditions within the Institute’s mission.
-Click here to learn more about these efforts and how you can provide your insight for this planning process.
+Click here to learn more about these efforts.

 The NIDDK's proposed themes to be included in the planning process include: